ASTAXANTHIN

 2. EFFECTS OF ASTAXANTHIN

-3. USE OF ASTAXANTHIN
+3. USES OF ASTAXANTHIN

-4. SKIN CONCERNS THAT ASTAXANTHIN TARGETS
+4. SKIN PROBLEMS THAT ASTAXANTHIN IS EFFECTIVE AGAINST

-- UV-Induced Skin Damage – Reduces DNA damage and inflammation
+UV-induced skin damage – reduces DNA damage and inflammation